 India is an intoxicating whirlwind of colour and culture.
 Covering almost 3.3 million square kilometres and with a population of over a billion, India is one of the world’s largest and most populous countries.
 It also boasts a vastly diverse landscape and countless different ethnicities.
 Combine India with the Maldives for a whirlwind honeymoon unlike no other.
 See our India & Maldives multi-centre honeymoon itinerary here.

-A honeymoon within the borders of this captivating country can be virtually anything you want it to be.
-Keen to immerse yourselves in the vibrancy of a busy city?
+Honeymoon packages within the borders of this captivating country can be virtually anything you want it to be.
+Keen to immerse yourselves in the vibrancy of a busy city there are so many great honeymoon destinations in India?
 Navigate the buzzing streets of New Delhi and learn about India’s history at the intriguing Red Fort.
 Meander the aromatic market stalls of charming Chandni Chowk and take a day trip out to nearby Agra to marvel at the majestic Taj Mahal.

-If you prefer to take things slow then both Goa (in the east) and Kerala (in India’s south) offer beautiful beaches fringed by coconut palms and glittering turquoise waters.
+If you prefer to take things slow then both Goa (in the east) and Kerala (in India’s south) offer luxury retreats with private pools, beautiful beaches fringed by coconut palms and glittering turquoise waters.
 Sample freshly made delicacies such as crispy kingfish and creamy prawn curry and relax to the sound of the waves as you sip a smooth lassi.